Stop Smoking Manchester Hypnotherapy

 - Smoking enables me to take regular breaks.

-Beliefs such as these, which may have been true at some point, lock us into the habit.
-Smoking then becomes a crutch; a toxic combination of habit, limiting belief, chemical addiction, and fear that is slowly killing you.
+Beliefs such as these, which may have been true at some point, lock us into the smoking habit.
+Cigarettes then become a crutch, a toxic combination of habit, limiting belief, chemical addiction, and fear that is slowly killing you.

 How to stop smoking